Anne-Marie Sandler

-Anne-Marie Sandler (December 15, 1925 – July 25, 2018) is a Swiss-born British psychologist and psychoanalyst noted for her clinical observation of the relationship dynamic between blind infants and their mothers in a project spearheaded by Anna Freud.
+Anne-Marie Sandler (December 15, 1925 – July 25, 2018) was a Swiss-born British psychologist and psychoanalyst noted for her clinical observation of the relationship dynamic between blind infants and their mothers in a project spearheaded by Anna Freud.

 Early life

 Anne-Marie Weil was born in a Jewish-German family in Geneva, Switzerland, as the daughter of Hildegard and Otto Weil.
 Otto was a general manager of the Grand Passage department store.
 Sandler had a brother, Gérard, and they spent their childhood and adolescent years in their birth town.
 As she grew up, Sandler joined the undergraduate and postgraduate program in psychology at the University of Geneva, where she was selected by Jean Piaget to become his research assistant in his project with UNESCO in Switzerland, which focused on the development of children’s perception of homeland and foreignness.
 Not long after the project was completed, Sandler, who was in her 20s, moved to London to start her career as a psychoanalyst.
 During this same period, Sandler’s brother died in Palestine in 1948.